 \subsubsection{CNN}

-Inspired by research on the visual cortex of the mammalian biological brain, Yann Le Cun introduced CNN \citep{lecun1995convolutional}.
-CNN consists of input layer, convolution layer, pooling layer, fully connected layer and output layer.
-The convolutional and pooling layers can be placed multiple times as a combination before the output layer depending on the requirements of the application.
-These components have been used to design multiple CNN architectures such as VGG-Net\citep{majib2021vgg} and Alex-Net\citep{chen2022alexnet} for complex computer vision tasks.
+LeCun introduced CNN \cite{lecun1995convolutional} with inspiration from research on the visual cortex of the mammalian biological brain.
+CNN consists of an input, convolution, pooling, fully connected and output layer.
+The convolutional and pooling layers can be placed multiple times as a combination depending on the application.
+The architectural setting requirement for different applications has enabled the design of specific CNN architectures such as VGG-Net\cite{majib2021vgg} and Alex-Net\cite{chen2022alexnet} for complex computer vision tasks.
 The convolutional layer extracts features of the input through the convolution operation, that are then filtered by the pooling layer.
-Finally, information is passed to the fully connected layer which is essentially a simple neural network.
-The CNN has been prominent for computer vision and image processing tasks, in recent years, it also has been applied for time series prediction \citep{selvin2017stock,piao2019housing, chandra2021evaluation} and hence we use it as a model for comparison.
+Finally, information is passed to the fully connected layer, which is typically a simple neural network.
+Although the CNN has been prominent for computer vision and image processing tasks; it also has been applied for time series prediction \cite{selvin2017stock,piao2019housing, chandra2021evaluation}, and hence we use it as a model for comparison.